 What if I have class during my registration time?

 Your time ticket is the time that you can begin to register.
-If you have class during that time, you should get on the WEB to register once you are free.
+If you have class during that time, you should register once you are free.

 What if I want to register for more than 18 credits of classes?